opencog/atomspace/opencog/persist/sql/README.md

    and use correctly.

-6) A non-design-goal (at this time) is to build a system that can scale to more than 100 atomspace instances.
+6) A non-design-goal (at this time) is to build a system that can scale to more than 100 AtomSpace instances.
 The current design might be able to scale to this many, but probably not much more.
-Scaling larger than this would probably require a fundamental redesign of all of OpenCog, starting with the atomspace.
+Scaling larger than this would probably require a fundamental redesign of all of OpenCog, starting with the AtomSpace.

 7) A non-design-goal is fully automatic save-restore of atoms.
 The save and restore of atoms are performed under the explicit control by user-written code, invoking the save/restore API.
 There is no automation.
 Control is in the user's hands.

-   The reason for this design point is that the atomspace is at too low a level to be fully automatic.
+   The reason for this design point is that the AtomSpace is at too low a level to be fully automatic.
 It cannot guess what the user really wants to do.
 If it did try to guess, it would probably guess wrong: saving atoms before the user is done with them, saving atoms that get